Experimental-Opensource-Analytics/libalpmd/README.md

 # libalpmd
-ibAlpm port to D lang
+Port of libalpm on D language